Indigenous Embassy Jerusalem Academic Symposium

 Symposium supported by

-Much of the current antagonism toward Israel has its source in academia.
+Much of the current antagonism toward Israel has roots in academia.
 It is there that a false narrative has taken hold, one that portrays Israel as a foreign colonizer, an occupier of Palestinian lands.
 We intend to offer an alternate Indigenous perspective that centres the view from Jerusalem, its land, people and story.

 The Indigenous Embassy Jerusalem Academic Symposium is a first step toward full conferences in major academic centres worldwide.
 We will build a body of scholarly work that challenges false narratives, re-centres Jewish Indigeneity and strengthens the relationship with the Indigenous of the Nations.

-Symposium themes will include:
+Symposium themes included:

 • Jewish Indigeneity and connection to the land